(The Short Omega Scar, Ogee Lift & MACS lift)

 The history of facial rejuvenation surgery has largely involved the manipulation of facial soft tissues under tension.
 The result is always tighter, but not necessarily younger.
 The youthful, beautiful face is curvilinear, not flat.
 Tightness occurs only in the post-surgical face, not in the normal aged or youthful face.
 Fullness and convexity of the upper face and the absence of jowls, with a smooth tight neck is an indication of health, vitality, beauty and youth.

 Look at pictures of yourself at age 20 or 30 – cheeks are full, lower eyelids are short and your neck is flat, with a well-defined jaw-line.
-That’s what a facelift should achieve – not tension, which is what Dr. LoVerme calls the “wind-tunnel” appearance.
+That’s what a facelift should achieve – not tension, which is what plastic surgeon Dr. LoVerme calls the “wind-tunnel” appearance.
 Traditional, two-dimensional manipulations of the aging face are inadequate for the complex, three-dimensional demands of a youthful result.
 The Ogee Lift is the first major advancement since facelift surgery was first described in 1920.

 One type of facelift procedure we perform is the Ogee Lift.
 The Ogee Lift raises the soft tissues of the lower face back to their youthful position in the midface (cheeks) and raises the corners of the mouth without a stretching appearance.
 And, it is done with an Omega incision, concealing the scar behind the ear so that hair can be worn up or short and no scar or hairline abnormality is visible behind the ear.
 It is an excellent facelift procedure for men, too.
 While swelling may last longer, results are vastly improved.